byggstyrning/idswidget/README.md

 2. `ifctester/ifctester-service.py`: FastAPI service for IFC validation (based on [ifcpipeline](https://github.com/jonatanjacobsson/ifcpipeline))
 3. `idswidget/js/ids-widget.js`: Client-side JavaScript for widget functionality
 4. `shared/classes.py`: Shared data models
+5. `idswidget/json-templates`: Handlebar templates to generate the ui from the json coming from the ifctester-service.
-5. Docker configuration for both the widget and ifctester service
+6. Docker configuration for both the widget and ifctester service

 ## Features